Izatsana/Hangman/README.md

 # Hangman
 A hangman game

-- solve a problem with limited attempts
+- solve the problem with limited attempts